tytydraco/yessleep/out/I_was_stalked_through_dropped_shopping_lists.md

 December of 2005.
 The loose paper is harder to find, but every slip now comes with a message from this thing that’s following us.

 “Ha!
 Cleaning the planet.
 Whatever you say.”
 “This is what you had for dinner last night.”
 “You two have predictable patterns.”

 More details slipped into the notes.
 Whatever was leaving them could hear and see us.
 It commented on our clothing, our meals, even our sleep.

 The stalking became more obvious with the last few slips that we found.

 “Watched you snooze your alarm twice.”
 “I have a knife.”
 “Do you recognize these?” and some squares of our clothing.

-*The “Final” Note*
+*---*

 The last slip we ever found happened when my friend and I were out together.
 We passed a school and a piece of paper was lying on the sidewalk.
 We looked at each other and debated on picking it up.
 On the one hand, the possibility of a guardian’s note - the prize finds.
 On the other hand … we didn’t want to know what the bottom would say.
 The wind picked up a little and one of us stepped on the paper so it wouldn’t blow away.